 For example, if you happen to take larger sums of money from your pension pot over a few months, it might push you into a higher-rate tax bracket subjecting you to emergency tax.
 This is why it might make more sense to distribute your takeouts so you have a clear understanding of the tax you will be paying.

 - When taking an early retirement

 If you have a defined benefit (final salary) pension, you might be subject to a penalty if trying to withdraw too early.
 Despite this, in some cases, it might be more worth it as you could have a reduction in income, which might put you in a lower tax rate bracket.
 It’s worth checking this with your advisory company, as you may want to access over savings first.

 Lifetime allowance (LTA) describes the total amount of money you can build up in your pots without paying additional tax charges.
 For the 2022/23 year, this total is currently £1,073,100, and if you go over this, you will be subjected to a tax charge on the excess when taking income/withdrawing a lump sum.

 This can be a more complicated area, and we have gone into a bit more detail about lifetime allowance (LTA) and how it may impact your retirement savings.

-If you’re a UK expat living abroad in countries such as Australia, UAE, South Africa, or the EEA you can contact Brite Advisors for a free pension consultation.
+If you’re a UK expat living abroad in countries such as Australia, UAE, South Africa, or the EEA you can contact Brite for a free pension consultation.
 We offer an all-in-one pension management service, including investment advice, retirement advice, evidence-based investing, transfers, pension trustee administration, and asset management.